Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 \begin{proof} The identities \hrel{c14-15} and \hrel{c20-21} follow from the properties of the copairing, the adjoint action, and the antipode, as indicated in Figure~\ref{isotopy1/fig}, while \hrel[c10]{c10-11}, \hrel[c12]{c12-13} and the identities involving the symmetry functor are proved in Figure~\ref{kirby-hopf04/fig}. \end{proof}

-\begin{remark} The images of $X$, $\hat X$, $Y$, and $\hat Y$ under $\Phi$ are represented in Figure~\ref{defnXY/fig}.
-Notice that such images satisfy the following properties. \begin{itemize} \item[\(a)] The intersection of the projection plane with the Kirby tangle coincides with some of the disks spanned by the 1-handles, and the intersections with such disks divide the tangle of undotted components, and in particular each open component, into two parts: one which stays above and one which stays below the projection plane, represented respectively in black and gray. \item[\(b)] In the projection plane, the lower arc of each undotted component projects onto the right of the upper one. \end{itemize} \end{remark}
+\begin{remark} Before going further, we would like to explain the intuition behind the definitions and constructions in the present subsection.
+Notice that the images of $X$, $\hat X$, $Y$, and $\hat Y$ under $\Phi$, represented in Table~\ref{defnXY/fig}, share the following properties. \begin{itemize} \item[\(a)] The intersection of the projection plane with the Kirby tangle coincides with some of the disks spanned by the dotted components, and the intersections with such disks divide the undotted components, and in particular each open component, into two parts: one which stays above and one which stays below the projection plane, represented respectively in black and gray. \item[\(b)] In the projection plane, the lower arc of each undotted component projects onto the right of the upper one. \end{itemize} A Kirby tangle that is equivalent to one satisfying properties (a) and (b) above for some choice of dotted components in (a) will be called a \textit{two-level} Kirby tangle.
+For example, $\id$ (see Figure~\ref{KT-morph/fig}) is a two-level Kirby tangle, since the spanning disk of the single dotted component can be chosen to lie in the projection plane in such a way that it divides each open component into two parts satisfying conditions (a) and (b) above.
+Moreover, the composition and the tensor product of two two-level tangles is again a two-level tangle.
+Therefore, two-level Kirby tangles form a monoidal subcategory $\TTH$ of $\KTf$.

-Notice that the images under $\Phi$ of $\coprH$, $\counH$, $\inteH$, $\ribmorH$, $\ev$, $\coev$ (see Figures~\ref{phi01/fig} and \ref{phi02/fig}), and therefore any composition of these morphisms as well, satisfy properties (a) and (b) as well.
+Notice that the images under $\Phi$ of $\coprH$, $\counH$, $\inteH$, $\ribmorH$, $\ev$, and $\coev$ (see Figures~\ref{phi01/fig} and \ref{phi02/fig}) belong to this subcategory, while one can see that the images of $\prodH$, $\unitH$, $\antipH$, $c^{\pm 1}$, and $\copairH$ do not.
+On the other hand, any closed Kirby tangle can be thought of as a two-level tangle by assigning the whole tangle to the upper or to the lower level.
+In the remainder of this subsection, our goal is to define and study a subcategory of $\Algf$ that is an algebraic analog of $\TTH$. \end{remark}

-We will now define two families of morphisms $\Theta_k$ and $\Theta'_k$, with $k\geqs 0$, designed to provide an algebraic analogue of a dotted component that embraces either the lower (gray) or the upper (black) strands of a two-level tangle.
+We first define two families of morphisms $\Theta_k$ and $\Theta'_k$, with $k \geqs 0$, designed to provide an algebraic analogue of a dotted component that embraces either the lower (gray) or the upper (black) strands of a two-level tangle.

-\begin{definition} For every $k \geqs 0$, the morphism $\Theta_k : H^k \otimes H \to H^k$ in $\Algf$ is recursively defined by the following identities (compare with Figure~\ref{theta/fig}):
+\begin{definition} For every $k \geqs 0$, the morphism $\Theta_k : H^k \otimes H \to H^k$ in $\Algf$ is recursively defined by the following identities (compare with Figure~\ref{theta/fig} ):

 Define also $\Theta'_k = \sym(\Theta_k) : H \otimes H^k \to H^k$ to be the symmetric morphism (see Proposition~\ref{symmetry/thm}).